About this day

 Dr Paul Moore is Lecturer in Modern European History at Leicester University.
 His research and teaching interests include the Weimar Republic, propaganda and the media in Nazi Germany and the social history of the Third Reich.
 He is also a member of the Stanley Burton Centre for Holocaust and Genocide Studies.

-This session will look at the martyrdom legends and elaborate commemorative rituals that were constructed around the remembrance of the 16 Nazis killed during the 1923 Munich Putsch.
-It will trace the evolution of Nazi commemorative culture and demonstrate how the memory of the dead constituted a crucial propaganda tool for inspiring the living, focusing on the period to 1945.
+This session will look at the martyrdom legends and elaborate commemorative rituals that were constructed around the remembrance of the 16 Nazis killed during the 1923 Munich Putsch, tracing the evolution of Nazi commemorative culture as a propaganda tool.

 About Caroline Sharples

-Dr Caroline Sharples is Senior Lecturer in Modern European History at the University of Roehampton.
-Her research focuses on twentieth century German history, the legacy of National Socialism, war crimes trials and representations of the Holocaust.
+Dr Caroline Sharples is Senior Lecturer in Modern European History at Roehampton University.
+Her interests include twentieth century Germany, the legacy of National Socialism, war crimes trials and the Holocaust.